DuqueDeTuring/books2explore/readme.md

 - Fooled by Randomness: The Hidden Role of Chance in the Markets and in Life by Nassim Nicholas Taleb
 - Forces of Production: A Social History of Industrial Automation by David F. Noble
 - Forever Undecided: A Puzzle Guide to Godel (Oxford Paperbacks) by Raymond M. Smullyan
+- Foucault's Pendulum.
+By Umberto Eco
 - Foucault: A Very Short Introduction (Very Short Introductions) by Gary Gutting  |
+- Found and the Lost: The Collected Novellas of Ursula K. Le Guin, The.
+By Ursula K. Le Guin
 - Foundations of Complex-system Theories (In Economics, Evolutionary Biology, and Statistical Physics by Sunny Y. Auyang
 - Foundations of Information Security by Jason Andress
 - Foundations of Inventory Management by Paul Zipkin
 - Foundations of Service Level Management by Rick Sturm, Wayne Morris
 - Foundations of Statistical Natural Language Processing by Christopher D. Manning
+- Four Chinese Classics: Tao Te Ching, Analects, Chuang Tzu, Mencius, The.
+By David Hinton
 - Four Texts on Socrates: Plato's "Euthyphro", "Apology of Socrates", and "Crito" and Aristophanes' "Clouds" by Plato
+- Fragility of Goodness: Luck and Ethics in Greek Tragedy and Philosophy, The.
+By Martha C. Nussbaum
 - Frames of War: When Is Life Grievable?
 (Radical Thinkers) by Judith Butler
 - Francesca Woodman (DISTRIBUTED ART) by Corey Keller
+- Frankenstein.
+By Mary Shelley
 - Free Culture: The Nature and Future of Creativity by Lawrence Lessig
 - Freedom from the Known by Jiddu Krishnamurti, Mary Lutyens
+- Freedom Is a Constant Struggle.
+By Angela Y. Davis
 - Friendly Fascism: The New Face of Power in America (Forbidden Bookshelf Book 18) , Bertram Gross
 - From Bacteria to Bach and Back: The Evolution of Minds by Daniel C. Dennett
 - From Dictatorship to Democracy: A Conceptual Framework for Liberation by Gene Sharp